Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

 Xanax detox should always be supervised by medical professionals.

 Xanax abuse and addiction can and does kill.
-It is vital to seek the correct treatment in order to recover.
+It is important to seek the correct treatment to recover.

 Call us today for immediate help and advice on overcoming Xanax addiction.